ifeyinwa-ejisoby/DATA550_Final/README.md

 ## Build Report

 `Makefile`
+- navigate to directory where project is open
+- run "make install" in terminal to synchronize package repository
-- run makefile to build final report
+- run "make" in the terminal to build final report

 # Code Description